nabbelbabbel/gitlab-cir-ubuntu-gcc7-python2/README.md

-# Docker image with gitlab-ci-multi-runner to run builds for C++, Python and Fortran applications.
+# Docker image of a GitLab CI Runner to run builds for using GCC5 and Python2 on Ubuntu 14.04.

-Docker image with gitlab-ci-multi-runner, which can run builds for C++, Python and Fortran.
+Docker image with GitLab CI Runner, which can run builds for C++, Python and Fortran.

 ## How to use